gotev/android-upload-service/README.md

 Easily upload files in the background with automatic Android Notification Center progress indication.

-[Download the latest debug APK](https://github.com/gotev/android-upload-service/releases/download/3.1/uploadservice-demo-debug.apk) and try it yourself!
+[Download the latest demo app APK](https://github.com/gotev/android-upload-service/releases/download/3.1/uploadservice-demo-debug.apk) which uses the library and try it yourself!
+You can do much more, the app is just a proof of concept.

 ## Purpose
 * have a tiny library (less than 60KB)